CtrlK

 Conciseness

-The skill is quite long (~250 lines) with some redundancy.
-The 'Key Concepts' table explains RBAC, ClusterRole, and ClusterRoleBinding definitions that Claude already knows.
-The 'When to Use' and 'Do not use' sections add moderate value but are somewhat verbose.
-However, the code blocks themselves are efficient and purposeful.
+The skill is fairly comprehensive but includes some unnecessary content.
+The 'Key Concepts' table explains RBAC, ClusterRole, and other Kubernetes concepts that Claude already knows well.
+The 'When to Use' section is somewhat verbose with its negative examples.
+The 'Tools & Systems' section repeats information already evident from the workflow.
+However, the code examples themselves are lean and purposeful.

 2 / 3